-Do you think you may have been fired by your employer for filing a wage claim?
+Do you think you may have been fired by your employer for filing a wage claim in Florida?
 If so, there are a number of federal and state laws that can protect you.

 Under the Fair Labor Standards Act (FLSA), most employees in the United States have the right to earn at least the federal minimum wage for all hours worked, and get paid overtime if they work more than 40 hours in a workweek.
 However, there are exceptions; for example, the law does not apply to some salaried employees or independent contractors.